 AP World History: Modern is designed to be the equivalent of an introductory college or university survey of modern world history.
+In AP

-In AP World History: Modern, students investigate significant events, individuals, developments, and processes from 1200 to the present.
-Students develop and use the same skills, practices, and methods employed by historians: analyzing primary and secondary sources; developing historical arguments; making historical connections; and utilizing reasoning about comparison, causation, and continuity and change over time.
+World History: Modern, students investigate significant events, individuals, developments, and processes from 1200 to the present.
+Students develop and use the same skills. practices, and methods employed by historians: analyzing primary and secondary sources; developing historical arguments; making historical connections; and utilizing reasoning about comparison, causation, and continuity and change over time.
 The course provides six themes that students explore throughout the course in order to make connections among historical developments in different times and places; humans and the environment, cultural developments and interactions, governance, economic systems, social interactions and organization, and technology and innovation.
 NOTE: Students will be required to take the AP Exam in the spring with the district covering the test registration.
 Students receiving a 3, 4, or 5 on the exam will be reimbursed the \$65 test fee.
-Please note that depending on enrollment figures, this course may be offered on-line.
 Summer reading and accompanying assignments may be required and students may need to purchase paperback books.

 AP COMPUTER SCIENCE PRINCIPLES

 Grades 11, 12 7 Periods Weekly

 Yearlong 1 Credit

-Fee: \$65.00 (to offset cost of AP Exam; see
+Prerequisite: Successful completion of

+Algebra I.